Kso6/Space-Pirates-Sharks-Web/PROJECT-SUMMARY.md

 ---

-## 📋 DNS Configuration for Porkbun
+## 📋 DNS Configuration

 ### For GitHub Pages

-Add these records in Porkbun DNS:
+Add these records in your DNS settings:

 ```
 Type    Host    Answer                  TTL